Polly Pocket: 2 Cool at the Pocket Plaza

 Polly Pocket: 2 Cool at the Pocket Plaza is a 2005 American animated short film based on the Polly Pocket line of dolls.
 It is the second film in the series (succeeding Polly Pocket: Lunar Eclipse and preceding PollyWorld).
 Unlike the first film, 2 Cool at the Pocket Plaza received mixed-to-positive reviews.
-It was packaged with the 2 Cool At the Pocket Plaza Polly and Pia doll pack.
+It was packaged with the 2 Cool at the Pocket Plaza Polly and Pia doll pack.

 The film has some scene cameos from the 2004 film My Scene: Masquerade Madness.

-Synopsis

-When Mr. Pocket opens his fab-u-lishious new hotel, all Polly's friends are invited to the grand opening!
-Even Polly's cousin, Pia Pocket, flies in from England for the big bash.
-Those two are total twins...which may come in handy when some mean girls try to ruin the party.
-But with a little help from her friends and her band, Polly and her cousin can double up to save the day and rock the night away!

-Summary

-Mr. Pocket opens a new hotel, the Pocket Plaza, also known as the Plaza Hotel in New York City, and Polly and her friends are set to perform at the grand opening.
-There is a new English friend, Pia Pocket, an identical cousin of Polly, who dreams of being a great rock star.
-Polly's father is held up at an airport in Iceland and Polly now has to present the hotel opening.
-At the same time, Polly's nemesis Beth is out to ruin the party and only Pia can save the day.